icflorescu/trpc-sveltekit/README.md

 `createTRPCWebSocketClient`

-creates the tRPC proxy client and links to the `wss`
+Creates the tRPC proxy client and links to the `wss`.

-> Currently all the tRPC requests are served via websockets, [but could be changed to only serve subscriptions](https://trpc.io/docs/links)
+> Currently all the tRPC requests are handled via websockets, [but this could be changed to only handle subscriptions](https://trpc.io/docs/links).

 ## Examples